-The server remembers three things:
+The server maintains three pieces of information:

 Let’s look into actual flow by considering an example:

 The above example concludes with Bob and John receiving and acknowledging John’s change, respectively.
 The server and both editors are staring at the same page at this point —Hello Google!

 So this is how Google Docs work :)

-Subscribe to get free weekly content on data structure and algorithms, machine learning, system design, oops design and mathematics.
+Subscribe to get well designed content on data structure and algorithms, machine learning, system design, object orientd programming and math.